americanexpress/k8s-prometheus-proxy/README.md

 Implementation logic
+1. Check if the metrics path is whitelisted path by matching it with regular expressions defined in METRICS_PATH_WHITELIST environment variable, if it does not match then return HTTP 500
-1. Query kubernetes master to fetch all pods in the given kubernetes namespace
+2. Query kubernetes master to fetch all pods in the given kubernetes namespace
-2. Filter pods which are in running state and whose name starts with podname prefix specified in url
+3. Filter pods which are in running state and whose name starts with podname prefix specified in url
+4. Check if the pod IP address is within CIDR ranges defined in CIDR_WHITELIST environment variable.
+If it is not then ignore that pod IP
-3. Query each pod individually using `http(s)://<pod ip>:<upstreamPort>/<metrics uri>` (It uses https if ssl=true)
+5. Query each pod individually using `http(s)://<pod ip>:<upstreamPort>/<metrics uri>` (It uses https if ssl=true)
-4. Loop through each metric and add podip and podname as labels to metrics
+6. Loop through each metric and add podip and podname as labels to metrics
-5. Write all these updated metrics onto response
+7. Write all these updated metrics onto response
-6. Close response when all pods have been scraped and their updated metrics are written on response
+8. Close response when all pods have been scraped and their updated metrics are written on response

 Example prometheus config
 ```